Context

 To keep the experience approachable, we limited player choices to three core actions of Attack, Defend, or Support.

-To address the text-heavy experience of AI Dungeon, we designed a visual battlefield interface with each character card on the battlefield, allowing players to clearly follow the battle and make it more engaging than purely text-based encounters.
+To address the text-heavy experience of AI Dungeon, our competitor, we designed a visual battlefield interface with each character card on the battlefield, allowing players to clearly follow the battle and make it more engaging than purely text-based encounters.

-Concept Exploration
+Concept exploration

 In collaboration with my design manager, I explored multiple approaches for how a character card could appear on the battlefield.
 We had an initial direction of presenting the cards horizontally, but also tested more realistic, tabletop-inspired placements, which is similar to physical trading cards.
 We also looked at ways to visually distinguish light characters from dark characters.